Magnetron85/Radiology-Right-Click/readme.txt

 ## Sample Inputs (Highlight this text in NotePad or PowerScribe, right click while highlighted).

 ### Calcium Score Percentile
+Description: calculates  age and sex matched coronary artery calcifiction percentile (Hoff dataset).
+Also takes into account race if provided (MESA dataset; races supported based on MESA: Black, Chinese, Hispanic and White).
+The MESA data set currently requires an external call to their website to obtain the percentile information.
+The function also calculates arterial age.
 ```
 Age: 56
 Sex: Male